eduru/Magic-Instrument/README.md

 It doesn't matter that you haven't played any instrument before.
 The app is built in a way that all the notes you play will sound correctly.
 </br>
-Just enjoy the instrument and dance along the chiken!
+Just enjoy the instrument and dance along with the chiken!

 ### Features